The state’s legendary thoroughbreds grazing on a pastoral horse farm

 Heritage Spirits and Sports

-Bourbon, “America’s native spirit,” is Kentucky’s most famous export, and Thoroughbred horse racing its most famous sporting event.
-The cultures surrounding them combine to create a unique and growing culinary heritage – from mint juleps served in silver cups on Kentucky Derby Day to bourbon pairings with great food.
-A typical Kentucky menu stems from centuries of influence by Native American, English, Irish, Scots-Irish, German and African-American cultures.
-Add a dash of Amish, Asian and Latin influence, and you’re left with a wonderful combination of food types and traditions to temp your palate and whet your appetite.
+Bourbon is known as “America’s Native Spirit” – not to mention Kentucky’s most famous export – and thoroughbred horse racing its most famous sporting event.
+The cultures surrounding both combine to create a unique and growing culture, especially when it comes to food and drink – from mint juleps served in silver cups at the Kentucky Derby to bourbon pairings with great food at restaurants.
+Kentucky’s delicious offerings stem from centuries of influence by Native American, English, Irish, Scots-Irish, German and African-American cultures.
+Add a dash of Amish, Asian and Latin influence, and you’re left with a wonderful combination of flavors and traditions to discover.

 A People’s History of Kentucky